ehgeraldo/Rossmann_Store_Sales/README.md

 #### H2 checked: Not!
 Group of stores with close located sales more than farway,competition has some influences.
 ![Captura de tela de 2023-05-27 16-13-29](https://github.com/ehgeraldo/Rossmann_Store_Sales/assets/58346288/425be8a8-a8f7-48b6-965a-1dde3f2951bd)

 ## H3.
-Drug Stores sales higher on the weekends.
+Drug Stores sales higher on the weekends?
 #### H3.
 Not!
 At the beginging of the week sales revenue is higher than weekend.
 ![Captura de tela de 2023-05-27 16-19-57](https://github.com/ehgeraldo/Rossmann_Store_Sales/assets/58346288/9590b18a-d10a-4971-9878-97b0f7ac2be9)